-- The area likely to be affected by: - The project and the client's activities and facilities that are directly owned, operated or managed (including by contractors) and that are a component of the project;

-- Impacts from unplanned but predictable developments caused by the project that may occur later or at a different location; or - Indirect project impacts on biodiversity or on ecosystem services upon which Affected Communities' livelihoods are dependent. - Cumulative impacts that result from the incremental impact, on areas or resources used or directly impacted by the project, from other existing, planned or reasonably defined developments at the time the risks and impacts identification process is conducted."
+- The area likely to be affected by: - The project and the client's activities and facilities that are directly owned, operated or managed (including by contractors) and that are a component of the project; - Impacts from unplanned but predictable developments caused by the project that may occur later or at a different location; or - Indirect project impacts on biodiversity or on ecosystem services upon which Affected Communities' livelihoods are dependent. - Associated Facilities, which are facilities that are not funded as part of the project and that would not have been constructed or expanded if the project did not exist and without which the project would not be viable; and - Cumulative impacts that result from the incremental impact, on areas or resources used or directly impacted by the project, from other existing, planned or reasonably defined developments at the time the risks and impacts identification process is conducted."

-Consistent with the definition provided above, the Project Area of Influence includes those areas likely to be impacted by the main Project Facilities, and in the case of cumulative impacts, incremental impacts from other developments, unrelated to the Project, that will take place within the vicinity of the Project Area.
+Consistent with the definition provided above, the Project Area of Influence includes those areas likely to be affected by the main Project facilities (including the Project Area and Associated Facilities described above), and in the case of cumulative impacts, incremental impacts from other developments, unrelated to the Project, that will take place within the vicinity of the Project Area.